-Associate Dean for Undergraduate Programs and Clinical Associate Professor
+Associate Dean for Student Services and Professor of the Practice

-M. Colleen Simonelli, Ph.D., RNC, is the associate dean for undergraduate programs and a clinical associate professor at the Connell School of Nursing.
+M. Colleen Simonelli, Ph.D., RNC, is the associate dean for student services and a professor of the practice at the Connell School of Nursing.
 Currently she teaches childbearing theory and clinical courses in the undergraduate and master’s programs.

 Dr. Simonelli has been a maternal child health nurse for 32 years.
 The majority of her experience has been in high-risk labor and delivery.
 She has been teaching clinical obstetrical and pediatric nursing to undergraduate and graduate students since 1989.
 She has held part-time appointments with the University of Massachusetts Boston, MGH’s Institute of Health Professions, Regis College, and Boston College prior to joining BC’s full-time faculty in 2001.